 Outpatient is the more readily available option.
 The 2013 National Survey of Substance Abuse Treatment reports 80 to 82 percent of the facilities that responded provide outpatient treatment, while only 24 to 28 percent provide non-hospital inpatient care.
 Hospital inpatient treatment is even more rare with only 5 to 7 percent of facilities offering it.

 Cocaine withdrawals and treatment are often quite manageable and an outpatient program may be completely sufficient for your needs.
-To enquire further about the amount of coverage your American Family Insurance Policy provides, call 800-654-0987.
-Get one step closer to funding the treatment you need and deserve.
+Get one step closer to finding the treatment you need and deserve.